What are drug cut-off levels and why do we need them?

-When testing for drugs there needs to be a control in place to establish the point when negative becomes positive.
-This control or level is set by the manufacturer to recommendations set by (NIDA) a department of the US government.
-It is important to note that a negative sample doesn’t mean that it is drug-free, it might contain a drug at a concentration that is lower than the defined cut-off level.
+When testing for drugs, there needs to be a control in place to establish the point when negative becomes positive.
+This control or level is set by the manufacturer from recommendations set by (NIDA) a department of the US government.
+It is important to note that a negative sample doesn’t mean that it is drug-free; it might contain a drug that is at a concentration lower than the defined cut-off level.

-This is the point at which a test is either a presumed positive or negative.
-A positive test is when the drug detected is above the set level for that drug.
-For example, if cocaine was detected, the level found will be above 300 ng/ml.
+A cut-off level is a point at which a test is either a presumed positive or negative.
+A positive result is when a drug detected is above that set level for that drug.
+For example, if cocaine was detected, the level for detection will be above 300 ng/ml.
 The recommended levels vary for each drug and can be seen in more detail in the tables below.
 Urine and Oral/Saliva screening provide only preliminary results.
 If a Presumed positive is detected then an alternative method must be used in order to obtain a confirmed analytical result.

-The results from a test are displayed in panels on the face of the device.
-In the image below, each panel shows two colored lines, one in the (C) area and one in the (T) area.
+Results from a assay are displayed in panels on the face of the device.
+In the images below, each assay shows colored lines or bars, one in the (C) area and one in the (T) area.
 A presumed positive is when only one colored line is visible (C) with no apparent line in the (T) area.

-GC/MS confirmation is very specific when looking for drugs and quantifies the target metabolite with a number.
-If a donor challenges the test result, a GC/MS confirmation from a certified laboratory will also stand up in the court of law.
+GC/MS confirmation is unequivocal when looking for drugs and quantifies the target metabolite with a number.
+If a donor challenges the test result, a GC/MS confirmation from a certified laboratory will stand up in the court of law.

-All FDA cleared drug screening tests have to adhere to strict cut-off levels as can be seen in the chart below.
+All FDA cleared drug screening test results always adhere to strict cut-off levels, as can be seen in the charts below.

 Source: National Institute on Drug Abuse (NIDA).